sulis-hpc/sulis-hpc.github.io/software.markdown

 Module Name | Description | Versions
 ------- | ------- | -------
+Abseil | Abseil is an open-source collection of C++ library code designed to augment theC++ standard library.
+The Abseil library code is collected from Google's ownC++ code base, has been extensively tested and used in production, and is thesame code we depend on in our daily coding lives. | [Abseil/20230125.3](#abseil202301253) <BR>
 ACTC | ACTC converts independent triangles into triangle strips or fans. | [ACTC/1.1](#actc11) <BR>
 Advisor | Vectorization Optimization and Thread Prototyping - Vectorize & thread code or performance dies - Easy workflow + data + tips = faster code faster - Prioritize, Prototype & Predict performance gain  | [Advisor/2021.4.0](#advisor202140) <BR>
 aiohttp | Asynchronous HTTP client/server framework for asyncio and Python. | [aiohttp/3.8.1](#aiohttp381) <BR>[aiohttp/3.8.3](#aiohttp383) <BR>